marcosvbras/gamification-challenge/README.md

 Users have scores that are sent daily to be processed in the [Dito](http://dito.com.br/)'s system.
 All user scores are sent to the system via ``.csv`` files and each file has a lot of lines with user scores.

 This challenge is to develop a web application using [Rails](https://rubyonrails.org/).
-The application must have a **score processing service** and a page to list all score stored in the database.
+The application must have a **score processing service** and a page to list all scores stored in the database.

-The **score processing service** must watch a directory and process new scores every time a new ``.csv`` file arrives in this directory.
+The **score processing service** must **watch a directory** and process new scores every time a new ``.csv`` file arrives in this directory.
 Each user score must be persisted in a database and a user cannot have more than 3126 points.

 The ``.csv`` file must have lines with the following structure:
 ``2018-05-14; Karla; 123;500;``.
 They are respectively: **date**, **username**, **uid** and **points** table columns.